semmie-max/semmie-max/README.md

 React · JavaScript · HTML5 · CSS3 · Bootstrap · MySql · Git ·

-Currently
-  Wrapping up a chatbot that breaks down complex things for better understanding.
-It accepts any file and explains the content simply, focused on clean UI/UX, export functionality, and keeping it fast.
-Always pushing toward scalable frontend architecture that holds up at scale.
+Currently building a chatbot that breaks down complex documents into plain, easy-to-understand language.
+It accepts any file type and explains the content simply, with a focus on clean UI/UX, multi-format file support, and performance.
+Continuously adding new features while maintaining a scalable frontend architecture that holds up at scale.

 Connect With Me

-semmie162@gmail.com · aremomhe-remy.pxxl.click · @Rv3myy - on twitter
+semmie162@gmail.com · https://remy-portfolio.pxxl.click · @Rv3myy - on twitter

  I write code and solve problems!.